cathxrsis/cathxrsis.github.io/drafts/2022-06-30-A-Machine-Named-Desire.md

 @@ONLY THE Action and Learning loops can interact with the environment

 One point to keep in mind when identifying *the Ideal* of a desiring machine in reality is that what may at first appear to be an organisation's goal may not be its goal at all.
 Stafford Beer's rule *the purpose of a system is what it does* is incredibly useful in this context for identifying the actual *Ideal* of a system.
 An organisation may have a stated goal and set of values but identifying what information a system accepts or rejects into its *understanding* (its *Meaning* process) and identifying what causes changes in its *Action* processes (its *Desire*) will give you pointers to what the true *Ideal* of that system is.
+Understanding the true *Desire* of a desiring machine is probably one of the sublest but most important analyses to conduct on a desiring machine system.

 ## Self Similarity